The Effects of Dry Heat on Your Car: A Primer

 The UV rays associated with the effects of dry heat from the sun can do a number on your vehicle’s paint.
 The clear coat that seals in your car’s color will eventually break down if it’s left out in the hot sun day after day with no protection, causing cracking, peeling and eventually a dullness to your automobile’s finish.
 The best protection is again to seek shelter every time you park, but if that’s not possible then a regular coat of wax will help serve as a barrier against UV damage.

 The term “dry rot” was coined in part to describe the damage that can be done by the sun’s ultraviolet rays on rubber components, especially tires.
 Rubber molecules break down in the presence of UV light, which is why you often see RVs with tire covers when they are going to be parked long term.
 Chances are these vehicles will be exposed to the sun for many hours every day.
 Since tire covers probably aren’t practical for your car, a good alternative is to use a rubber protectant that can help seal the rubber against UV damage.

 Dry heat can damage automotive components, but if you keep an eye out and stay aware of the risks you can protect your car.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on the effects of dry heat on your car, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.